Frederick Akbar Mahomed: Family and personal life

 Frederick Henry Horatio Akbar Mahomed was born on 11 April 1849 in Brighton.
 He was the eldest son of Frederick Mahomed (1818–1888) and his second wife, Sarah Hodgkinson (1816–1905).
 He was also the grandson of the pioneering Indian traveller, author and entrepreneur Sake Dean Mahomed who was born in the city of Patna.
 Frederick Akbar Mahomed's father, Frederick Mahomed, ran a fencing, gymnastics and callisthenics academy in Hove, which included boxing instruction.
-Cameron and Hicks dispute the suggestion that he ran Turkish baths at Brighton attributing this to a confusion of Mahomed's father Frederick with his uncle, Arthur.
+Cameron and Hicks dispute the suggestion that he ran Victorian Turkish baths at Brighton attributing this to a confusion of Mahomed's father Frederick with his uncle, Arthur.
 Mahomed had three brothers (Arthur George Suleiman, James Deen Kerriman and Henry), and one sister (Adeline).
 He was educated privately in Brighton prior to attending medical school.

 On June 14, 1873, at the parish church of St Nicholas', Brighton, Mahomed married Ellen (Nellie) Chalk.
 The couple had two children, a son, Archibald in 1874 and a daughter, Ellen in 1876.
 Only a month after the birth of Ellen in 1876, his wife, Ellen, died suddenly of sepsis and Mahomed and his family moved in with his uncle, Horatio, also a widower, in Seymour Street near Portman Square, London.
 In 1879 Mahomed married Ada Chalk, the younger sister of his first wife.
 As such a marriage was not legal under English law, the couple married in Switzerland.
 They lived at 12 St Thomas Street, close to Guy's Hospital.
 The couple had two daughters, Dorothy in 1880, and Janet in 1881, and a son, Humphry in 1883.
 In 1884 the family moved from St Thomas' Street into a six-story Georgian house at 24 Manchester Square.
-Sadly, later that year, Mahomed contracted typhoid fever, presumably from a patient at the London Fever Hospital, where he was working.
+Later that year, Mahomed contracted typhoid fever, presumably from a patient at the London Fever Hospital, where he was working.
 He died on 22 November 1884 from an intestinal hemorrhage and a perforated intestine.
 He was buried on the western side of Highgate Cemetery.
 On his death a subscription was set up to assist his family and several notable physicians, including Sir William Gull, Sir Samuel Wilks, Sir James Paget and Elizabeth Garrett Anderson, contributed.
 His oldest son, Archibald, later became a doctor, and in 1914 Archibald and the rest of the family changed their name to Deane (possibly acknowledging Frederick's grandfather's name, Deen) to lessen the impact of the xenophobia and racial prejudice associated with the outbreak of the World War I.